 Completing Your FAFSA/FAQs

-The Apply Nevada! events will help you prepare and complete your Free Application for Federal Student Aid (FAFSA).
+The Apply Nevada! events will help you prepare for and complete your Free Application for Federal Student Aid (FAFSA).
 This is the application you will need to complete in order to see if you qualify for federal financial aid.
 You and at least one of your parent(s)/contributor(s) will need to create an FSA ID and password, both are needed to sign and submit the FAFSA electronically.
-You should try to obtain an FSA ID at least 3 days prior to the event.
+You should try to obtain an FSA ID at least 3 days prior to completing the FAFSA.
 Visit: https://studentaid.gov/fsa-id/create-account/launch.

-For the 2024-2025 school year, you will need your income information and your parents/contributors income information from 2022.
+For the 2025-2026 school year, you will need your income information and your parents/contributors income information from 2023.
 There are new rules to who is supposed to fill out the FAFSA with you.
 You can find helpful videos on the Federal Student Aid YouTube Channel: https://www.youtube.com/@FederalStudentAid.

 Please see the Frequently Asked Questions below for more information.